NashRickert/Hyperspectral-Imaging/Documentation/board-setup.md

 With the ubuntu rootfs installed, I was no longer able to connect through SSH anymore from the host machine until I ran these commands on my host machine:

 sudo ip addr add 192.168.2.1/24 dev enp44s0

 sudo ip link set enp44s0 up

 Then I could connect with nash@192.168.2.20.
 Note this is not persistent across reboots -- I recommend adding it to some script that you run everytime you want to connect after a fresh reboot (in this script I also disabled kvm so I could connect to the VM, opened minicom, etc.). ip route or route -n should show you some results related to this (?) (or perhaps results related to the iptables commands).
 I am relatively confident that there is no need to take action on the device or VM side to make this work, but I could be wrong.
-If you are not immediately able to ssh from host to device, then running ip addr show on the device and host and showing the results to an llm will likely let it give you a correct result to solve the problem if my instructions do not do it for you.
+If you are not immediately able to ssh from host to device, then running ip addr show on the device and host and showing the results to an LLM will likely get it to give you a correct result to solve the problem if my instructions do not do it for you.
 I believe but would not swear that 192.168.2.1/24 can be any static ip address. enp44s0 should be the name of the ethernet connection when running ip addr show on the host machine.

 #### Getting Kernel Headers

+##### Note this seems unnecessary for compiling a module based on future work done.
+Refer to the documentation in driver-development.md.
+The instructions remain in case someone wants them.

 To get kernel headers, edit the project-spec/meta-user/conf/user-rootfsconfig file.